Health Psychology MSc – 2023 entry

 - Access our state-of-the-art psychology facilities, including a six-room virtual reality suite and two observation laboratories, and use the latest equipment to conduct experiments

-- Learn from lecturers who are active researchers in eating behaviour, fatigue, stress, obesity and much more
+- Learn from lecturers who are active researchers in topics such as eating behaviour, fatigue, stress and obesity.

 - Get the Stage 1 qualification needed to progress onto Stage 2 training, to become a chartered health psychologist with the BPS.